 Location: South Karori Park is the main entrance to the park.

 If you have some experience and are at least an intermediate rider then don’t miss the mountain bike trails at the Polhill Reserve.
-There are about 12km of trails on the reserve, however, some don’t link up easily so you might want to plan which trails you take ahead of time.
+There are about 12km (7.5 miles) of trails on the reserve, however, some don’t link up easily so you might want to plan which trails you take ahead of time.
 We recommend heading up the Transient before continuing onto Car Parts where you’ll reach a wind turbine and awesome views!

 Location: Polhill Reserve, 10 minutes drive from Wellington city centre.
-There are many entrances to the reserve: Waiapu Road, Brosnahan Terrace, Highbury Rd, Ashton Fitchett Drive and at the top of Mt Pleasant road.
+There are many entrances to the reserve: Waiapu Road, Brosnahan Terrace, Highbury Road, Ashton Fitchett Drive and at the top of Mt Pleasant road.

 Easily accessed from the city centre, Mt Victoria has a host of easy and intermediate trails, as well as a skills area.
 Be aware that some trails are shared or cross trails with walkers.
 Some of the best riding can be found on the Hataitai side of Mt Victoria.

 Location: 5 minutes drive from the city centre.
 There are a number of access points: Majoribanks Street, Lookout Road, Alexandra Road, Hataitai Park and more!